-A tan wool gabardine suit is perfect for in San Francisco’s mild autumn and spring, and even summer there too.
+A wool gabardine suit in British tan is perfect for in San Francisco’s mild spring, summer and autumn.
 Tan has always been a flattering colour to Roger Moore’s warm spring complexion, but it’s especially beneficial to his aging visage (or facelift) in A View to a Kill.

 Moore wears a cream voile shirt by Frank Foster with a spread collar, front placket stitched close to the centre and rounded single-button cuffs.
 The tie is bronze with white and blue stripes that point up to the left shoulder, which is the English direction.
-Moore wears burgundy slip-on shoes and black socks with grey stripes, which don’t match any other part of the outfit.
-He also matches the shoes with a burgundy belt with a silver-toned buckle.
+Moore wears chestnut brown slip-on shoes and black socks with grey stripes, which don’t match any other part of the outfit.
+He also matches the shoes with a brown belt with a silver-toned buckle.